-The Nominating and Governance Committee has the responsibility to make recommendations to the Board of Supervisory Directors of candidates for the Supervisory Board that will perform well in that role and maximize shareholder value.
-In considering suitable candidates for that position, the Nominating and Governance Committee considers, among other factors, the person's reputation, knowledge, experience, integrity, independence, skills, expertise, business and governmental acumen and time commitments.
-In addition to considering these factors on an individual basis, the Nominating and Governance Committee considers how these factors contribute to the overall variety and mix of attributes of our Supervisory Board as a whole so that the members of our Supervisory Board collectively possess the diverse knowledge and complementary attributes necessary to oversee our business.
+The NGCR Committee has the responsibility to make recommendations to the Board of Supervisory Directors of candidates for the Supervisory Board that the Committee believes will perform well in that role and maximize shareholder value.
+In considering suitable candidates for that position, the NGCR Committee considers, among other factors, the person's reputation, knowledge, experience, integrity, independence, skills, expertise, business and governmental acumen and time commitments.
+In addition to considering these factors on an individual basis, the NGCR Committee considers how these factors contribute to the overall variety and mix of attributes of our Supervisory Board as a whole so that the members of our Supervisory Board collectively possess the diverse knowledge and complementary attributes necessary to oversee our business.
 Supervisory Directors should be excellent representatives of the Company and be able to provide a wide range of management and strategic advice and be someone that the Company can count on to devote the required time and attention needed from members of the Supervisory Board.
-In the case of current Supervisory Directors being considered for re-nomination, the Nominating and Governance Committee will also take into account the Supervisory Director's tenure as a member of our Supervisory Board; the Supervisory Director's history of attendance at meetings of the Supervisory Board and committees thereof; the Supervisory Director's preparation for and participation in all meetings, and the Supervisory Director's contributions and performance as a member of the Supervisory Board.
+In the case of current Supervisory Director's being considered for re-nomination, the NGCR Committee will also take into account the Supervisory Director's tenure as a member of our Supervisory Board; the Supervisory Director's preparation for and participation in all meetings, and the Supervisory Director's contributions and performance as a member of the Supervisory Board.

 Dutch legislation that took effect on January 1, 2013, required "large companies", such as Core Laboratories, to have a balanced gender distribution whereby at least 30% of the seats of the Supervisory Board are held by men and at least 30% of the seats of the Supervisory Board are held by women.
 The Company is required to take the above allocation of seats into account upon the appointment, re-appointment, recommendation or nomination of Supervisory Board members.
 Pursuant to the new legislation, if we do not comply with the gender diversity rules, we are required to explain in our annual report why we failed to meet them and the efforts we will make in the future to meet them.
+In 2010 the Supervisory Board did not include female members, and since that time two female members have been added to the Supervisory Board.
 The Company will continue to look for ways to nominate the best candidates available and to have a diverse, experienced and highly qualified Supervisory Board.

-Six of the eight members of the Supervisory Board, including the new nominees in 2013, are considered independent under applicable SEC, NYSE and Dutch Code standards.
-For this year's annual meeting and election, the Nominating and Governance Committee believes they possess the characteristics outlined above and bring to the Board valuable skills that enhance the Board's ability to manage and guide the strategic affairs of the Company in the best interests of our shareholders.
+Six of the eight members of the Supervisory Board are considered independent under applicable SEC, NYSE and Dutch Code standards.
+For this year's annual meeting and election, the NGCR Committee believes they possess the characteristics outlined above and bring to the Supervisory Board valuable skills that enhance the Supervisory Board's ability to manage and guide the strategic affairs of the Company in the best interests of our shareholders.

-Consistent with Dutch legislation that took effect on January 1, 2013, the nominees serve on less than five supervisory directorships in other "large companies" as defined under Dutch law, whereby a chairmanship in such company counts as two directorships.
+Consistent with Dutch legislation that took effect on January 1, 2013, at the time of their re-election to the Supervisory Board, the three nominees will be serving on no more than five supervisory directorships in other "large companies" as defined under Dutch law.